The Edge: Early life

 David Howell Evans was born on 8 August 1961 at the Barking Maternity Hospital in Barking, Essex, the second child of Welsh parents Garvin and Gwenda Evans.
 Both of his parents were from Llanelli.
 His father was an engineer who worked for the local electricity board, and subsequently worked for the electronics company Plessey.
 Evans has an elder brother called Richard (often called Dik) and a younger sister called Gillian, and is a cousin of actress Juliet Aubrey.
 The family initially lived in Chadwell Heath.
 Around 1962, Garvin was offered a promotion which took the family to Dublin.
 During his childhood in Dublin, Evans talked in two different accents, using a Welsh accent at home and an Irish accent whenever he was outside.
 He later said, "The reason for this dual identity was mainly to be understood by my peers but also to be accepted."
 He later commented that there were times of frustration for him growing up in a Catholic country, and this may have played a part in his musical development.
+Evans has retained his British citizenship into adulthood.

 Evans received his initial formal education at St. Andrew's National School in Malahide.
-As a child, he also received piano and guitar lessons, and practised music with Dik.
+As a child, he also received piano and guitar lessons and practised music with Dik.
 He received his first guitar at the age of seven when his mother bought him a Spanish guitar.
 He did not know how to properly tune it or hold it and referred to it as "little more than a toy", but he was fascinated by how cool it was.
 At the age of nine, the "first proper guitar" came to the Evans household when his mother purchased an old acoustic guitar at a jumble sale for a pound.
-He and Dik both experimented with this instrument, replacing the rusty wire strings with nylon ones and learning to properly play it.
+He and Dik both experimented with this instrument, replacing the rusty wire strings with nylon ones and learning to play it properly.
 The Edge said in 1982 of this early experimentation, "Me and my elder brother Dik both played it, plonking away, all very rudimentary stuff, open chords and all that."